SerraEce/CMPE331Exercises/README.md

 # CMPE331Exercises
 Author: Serra Ee Doğan
 I am Serra Ece Doğan.
 I am a student at Electrical and Electronics department.
+My school number is 116202048.
 Our groups name is helloworld.
 Group members names are,
 Ozge Hulya Durgut 116202035 from eeen,